Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Follow the ulnar artery distal to the point at which it crosses under the median nerve.

 HINT: In the palm, the skin is attached to the deep fascia by fibrous bands, the superficial fascia is reduced to pockets of fat, and the skin is relatively immobile.
 This makes it quite difficult to skin.
-Therefore, you should tie the hand to one of the boards provided.
+You should tie the hand to one of the boards provided.
 You definitely need to use a sharp scalpel for this task.

 - Look at the superficial palmar arch of arteries.